ztzeng/data-science-interview-questions-and-answers/README.md

 Probability refers to the occurrence of future events, while a likelihood refers to past events with known outcomes.

 ![alt text](images/likelihood-probability.png)

+## 28. When to stop training the model

+1. Is there a special requirement or context?
+Is it urgent?
+What's the cost to continue?

+        1) If there is a special requirement, check with other teams to see if the result meets their requirement.

+        2) If there is not, do the math, what's the cost and earn by this model.

+        3) If it is worthy to continue, try to get more features/other algorithm to see if the model can improve.
+Also, use new data to test for stability.

+2. While check the result, also use "next day" data to test if it's stable and not overfitting.
+If it's a classfication problem, check confusion matrix to see if there is a pattern to correct.